splunk/splunk-operator/docs/AppFramework.md

 ### appRepo

-`appRepo` is the start of the App Framework specification, and contains all the configurations required for App framework to be successfully configured
+`appRepo` is the start of the App Framework specification, and contains all the configurations required for App Framework to be successfully configured.

 ### volumes

-`volumes` helps configure the remote storage volumes.
-App framework expects apps that are to be installed in various Splunk deployments to be hosted in one or more remote storage volumes
+`volumes` defines the remote storage configurations.
+The App Framework expects any apps to be installed in various Splunk deployments to be hosted in one or more remote storage volumes.

 * `name` uniquely identifies the remote storage volume name within a CR.
-This is to locally used by the Operator to identify the volume
+This is used by the Operator to identify the local volume.
 * `storageType` describes the type of remote storage.
-Currently `s3` is the only supported type
+Currently, `s3` is the only supported storage type.
 * `provider` describes the remote storage provider.
-Currently `aws` & `minio` are the supported providers
+Currently, `aws` and `minio` are the supported providers.
-* `endpoint` helps configure the URI/URL of the remote storage endpoint that hosts the apps
+* `endpoint` describes the URI/URL of the remote storage endpoint that hosts the apps.
 * `secretRef` refers to the K8s secret object containing the static remote storage access key.
 This parameter is not required if using IAM role based credentials.
-* `path` describes the path (including the bucket) of one or more app sources on the remote store
+* `path` describes the path (including the folder) of one or more app sources on the remote store.

 ### appSources

-`appSources` helps configure the name & scope of the appSource, as well as remote storage volume & location
+`appSources` defines the name and scope of the appSource, the remote storage volume, and its location.

 * `name` uniquely identifies the App source configuration within a CR.
-This is to locally used by the Operator to identify the App source
+This used locally by the Operator to identify the App source.
-* `scope` defines the scope of the App to be installed.
+* `scope` defines the scope of the app to be installed.
-  * If the scope is `local` the apps will be installed locally on the pod referred to by the CR
+  * If the scope is `local`, the apps will be installed and run locally on the pod referred to by the CR.
-  * If the scope is `cluster` the apps will be installed across the cluster referred to by the CR
+  * If the scope is `cluster`, the apps will be placed onto the configuration management node (Deployer, Cluster Manager) for deployment across the cluster referred to by the CR.
-  * If the scope is `clusterWithPreConfig` the apps will be pre-configured before installing across the cluster referred to by the CR
+  * If the scope is `clusterWithPreConfig`, the apps will be placed onto the configuration management node (Deployer, Cluster Manager) and run through a pre-configuration step before being installing across the cluster referred to by the CR.
-  * The cluster scope is only supported on CR's that manage cluster-wide app deployment
+  * The cluster scope is only supported on CR's that manage cluster-wide app deployment.

     | CRD Type          | Scope support                          | App Framework support |
     | :---------------- | :------------------------------------- | :-------------------- |